Terence Conran, British designer and businessman, dies at 88

 "He was a visionary who enjoyed an extraordinary life and career that revolutionised the way we live in Britain," the statement said.

+"In his private life he was adored by his family and friends and we will miss him dearly," it added.

-The Design Museum also paid tribute to Conran, saying he "had a greater impact than any other designer of his generation."
+The Design Museum also paid tribute to Conran, saying he "had a greater impact than any other designer of his generation" through "a series of parallel careers."

-After studying textile design in London, Conran founded Habitat in 1964, which went on to become a national and international chain.
+After studying textile design in London and establishing a workshop with the artist Eduardo Paolozzi, Conran founded Habitat in 1964, which went on to become a national and international chain.

 Eight years later, the designer opened the first Conran Shop, before launching stores in cities including Paris and New York.